bologer/anycomment.io/readme.txt

 == Changelog ==

+= 0.0.40 – 30.07.2018 =

+** Enhancements:**

+* Comment send button is now changing text based on action (edit/reply/send)
+* Ability to specify User Agreement URL (used to collect consents from users to moderate personal information), text & URL is shown to guest users below list of available authorization options, #56

 = 0.0.35 – 20.07.2018 =
 > **Important note:**
 > Plugin was completely rewritten to React.
 It was required as on the very early stage it had a lot of JavaScript, partly merged with HTML).
 > Logic behind plugin stays the same, we even added a few improvements and fixes, hope you like the change.

 **Enhancements:**

 * Comments rewritten to React!
 * Post author now has "Author" badge in comments section, #45
 * All assets are now minified (css, js) = faster load time